Interdisciplinary team challenges traditional tourism practices

 What are the goals of the project?

-The long-term goal is to initiate an interdisciplinary partnership that explores the potential between contemporary art, tourism research and environmental conservation.
-We have focused on two events - organizing a pilot hike along the long UKK trail in Finland and organizing a collaborative workshop at the University of Lapland's research station in Pyhä-Luosto National Park.
+– The long-term goal is to initiate an interdisciplinary partnership that explores the potential between contemporary art, tourism research and environmental conservation.
+We have focused on two events: organising a pilot hike along the long UKK trail in Finland, and organising a collaborative workshop at the University of Lapland's research station in Pyhä-Luosto National Park.

 Pilot hike on the UKK hiking trail